 Please note that beside each beach name I indicate the km which is basically the address of the beach on the Avenida Kukulcan.

-Playa Las Perlas – KM 2.5
+1. Playa Las Perlas – KM 2.5

 The sand is clean and white; firm enough to make it a good choice for runners.
 In fact, you can also run from the beach to Puerto Cancun or the other direction.

 If you’re visiting Playa Las Perlas, you’ll have to bring your own food and drinks because there are no shops in the area.
 The only negative note is that the water is usually murky and with weeds.
 So, if swimming is your goal, this beach is not the best for that.

-Playa Langosta – KM 5
+2. Playa Langosta – KM 5

 This beach offers a magnificent view of the calm, turquoise waters and you’ll often find athletes exercising here in the early morning.

-The only shortcoming with this beach is that it’s very popular with both the locals and the tourists, so it can get very crowded.
+The only shortcoming of this beach is that it’s very popular with both the locals and the tourists, so it can get very crowded.

-Playa Pez Volador – KM 5.5
+3. Playa Pez Volador – KM 5.5

 Playa Pez Volador actually means Flying Fish Beach and, true to its name, you’ll see plenty of flying fishes in the ocean here.

 Just like Playa Langosta, and because of the proximity to that beach, it can get really crowded during rush hours.

-Playa Tortugas – KM 6
+4. Playa Tortugas – KM 6

 Playa Tortuga is mainly renowned for being one of the boarding spots for the Isla Mujeres ferry.
 This is also why it’s one of the busiest beaches, not just on this list but in all of Cancun.
 There are also a few of bars and grocery shops available so you don’t have to bring your own supplies on this beach.

 There are also some open air-restaurants available in the area, which the visitors absolutely love because of the views.
 Finally, if you’re daring enough, there’s a pier that offers bungee jumping.
 Personally, it’s not my cup of tea but the option is available.

-The high-end apartment building, Las Olas, is situated here.
+Also, the high-end apartment building, Las Olas, is situated here.
 But you won’t be able to use its facilities as they’re only for the residents.

 You can find this beach right after Punta Cancun, and use the Coco Bongo parking lot which only charges 10 pesos (US$0.5) for 3 hours.
 An interesting trivia here is that Coco Bongo nightclub is owned by the famous Hollywood actor Jim Carey.

 The waters here are warm and clear, but be careful when taking a swim here.
 Some days the water can be very calm, other days the currents can get very strong.
 So, make sure you check the conditions before swimming here.

-Alternatively, if you enjoy peace and quiet, you can walk up to the stretch in front of Hotel Crystal Palace; here, you can lie down on your towel completely undisturbed and enjoy the beach.
+Alternatively, if you enjoy peace and quiet, you can walk up to the stretch in front of Hotel Krystal Altitude (Playa Gaviota) here, you can lie down on your towel completely undisturbed and enjoy the beach.